 Squat: Squats are one of the best lower body exercises you can do.
-They are multi-joint exercises which target all the muscles of the hips, glutes and thighs.
-Fast paced frequent repetitions will produce maximum results.
-Grab the bar and put your feet directly under the bar, get under it and put it between your traps and rear shoulder muscles (“low bar”).
+They are multi-joint exercises that target all the muscles of the hips, glutes, and thighs.
+Fast-paced frequent repetitions will produce maximum results.
+While you can perform squats with just a barbell using a lightweight, if you’d like to work with a heavier weight, you’ll want to invest in a squat rack (see the best options here).
+To perform a proper squat, grab the bar and put your feet directly under the bar, get under it, and put it between your traps and rear shoulder muscles (“low bar”).
 Chest up, upper-back tight.
 Unrack the bar by Squatting up.
 Take one step back with one leg, one with your other leg.
 Stand straight with your knees and hips locked for maximum stability.
 Keep your upper-back tight.
-Take a big breath, hold it and Squat.
+Take a big breath, hold it, and Squat.
 Do this by pushing your knees to the side and your hips back and down.
 Squat until you break parallel – your hip crease must go below the top of your knee.
 Hold your breath at the bottom.
 Don’t stop but quickly reverse the movement by driving your hips straight up.
-Keep your knees out, your chest up and your upper-back tight.
+Keep your knees out, your chest up, and your upper-back tight.
 Lock your hips and knees at the top.
 Exhale and rest a second.
 Then take a big breath, hold it and Squat your next rep. After your fifth rep, rack the weight by stepping forward.

-Front Squat: Grasp barbell from rack or clean barbell from floor with overhand open grip, slightly wider than shoulder width.
+Front Squat: Grasp barbell from rack or clean barbell from floor with overhand open grip, slightly wider than shoulder-width.
 Position barbell chest high with back arched.
-Place bar in front of shoulders with elbows placed forward as high as possible and finger under bar to each side With heels hip width or slightly wider, position feet outward at approximately 45°.
-Descend until knees and hips are fully bent or until thighs are just past parallel to floor.
+Place bar in front of shoulders with elbows placed forward as high as possible and finger underbar to each side With heels hip-width or slightly wider, position feet outward at approximately 45°.
+Descend until knees and hips are fully bent or until thighs are just past parallel to the floor.
 Knees travel outward in direction of toes.
 Extend knees and hips until legs are straight.
 Return and repeat.

 Overhead Squat: The overhead squat is the ultimate core exercise, a peerless in developing effective athletic movement.
 Grip the bar such that when placed overhead, it is 6-8″ above the top of your head.
 Push your shoulders and the bar up as high as you can.
 The bar should be perfectly aligned with your heels.
 Maintain a tight core through the entire movement.
 Pull your hips back and down while keeping your weight on your heels.
 Pull the bar back deliberately as you squat to keep it directly over your heels.
 Do not let the bar move forward of or behind your heels at any point of the movement.
 Make sure your hips reach a point below the top of your knee.
 Keeping your weight on your heels, stand to full extension.